Is Horseshoe Bend Part of the Grand Canyon?

 It’s important for travelers to know this because many companies and bloggers like to advertise the East Rim of the Grand Canyon to give the illusion of being unique, provide a service nobody else has, or even depict the tour locations closer than they are.

 Don’t be fooled into thinking the fabled “East Rim” is anything but a marketing scheme.
 In fact, Grand Canyon National Park and Horseshoe Bend are separated by a 2-hour drive at least!
+Beware Grand Canyon tours to the east rim.

 Here is one such marketing scheme: